 That cut James short; stopped his anger in its tracks.
 What was he supposed to say to that?
 No?

 “J-James?”
 Casper’s voice sounded from somewhere to his right.
 “You okay?
 You feel kinda messed up right n-”

-He moved towards his bedroom wall, resting his head against the plaster, and brought his fist up against it, setting his knuckles gently against the plaster.
+He moved to his bedroom wall, rested his head on the plaster, and brought his fist up towards it, setting his knuckles gently against the material.
 It didn’t help.
-He pushed himself away and started pacing the length of the small room, his hands held tight around himself.
-He needed time to think, needed quiet.
-The television in the corner played on; the little sounds broke his focus, distracted.
+He pushed himself away, and started pacing the length of the small room, his hands held tight around himself.
+He needed time to think; needed quiet.
+The television in the corner played on.
+The little sounds broke his focus; distracted.
 Not what he needed.
 He moved to the bed, picked up the remote in trembling hands, and mashed at the off button for a few long seconds until his shaking fingers finally managed to shut off the sound.
-His heart was racing, everything moving too fast.
+His heart was racing; everything moving too fast.
 He sat on a corner of the bed and tried to force himself to breathe deep.